cosmos/cosmos-sdk/docs/sdk/cosmos-sdk-cli.md

 Create a new application specific blockchain project based on the Cosmos SDK with a single command.

 ::: warning
-🚧 cosmos-sdk-cli is an experimental project
+🚧 cosmos-sdk-cli is a work in progress tool to help users scaffold Cosmos SDK applications.
+It may not be up to date with the latest version and should be considered as experimental.
 :::

 ## Installation